jtcovey/soccer_master/README.md

 ### Building/Running

 In order to build the application you will need Go installed on your machine.
-Instruction for doing so can be found [here](https://go.dev/doc/install).
+Instructions for doing so can be found [here](https://go.dev/doc/install).

 Once you have Go on your machine, simply run `go build` in the base directory of the application.